umbraco/UmbracoDocs/10/umbraco-forms/developer/configuration/README.md

 #### AllowUnsafeHtmlRendering

-When using the title and description field type, it's possible for editors to provide HTML in the "description" field and have that rendered on the website.
+When using the "title and description" field type, editors can provide HTML in the "description" field and have that rendered on the website.

 As a tightened security measure, you can set this value to `false` which will ensure HTML is no longer rendered.